 Is CBD Prescribed by Vets?

-CBD is not commonly prescribed by vets since there is still a limited amount of research on CBD’s effects on animals.
+CBD oil for dogs with anxiety is not commonly prescribed by vets since there is still a limited amount of research on CBD’s effects on animals.
 Most CBD studies in the past were conducted to make sure CBD products weren’t harmful for pets to consume.
 Most of these “Harm Research” studies found inconclusive results since they were testing CBD products made for humans on dogs.